 For a touch of elegance, look no further than bourbons finished in brandy or Cognac casks.
 These French oak barrels add delicate layers of fruit, such as apricot, pear, and baked apple, along with subtle floral and nutty notes.
 Distillers often use a slightly lower-proof bourbon for this type of finishing, allowing the nuanced character of the brandy cask to shine without being overpowered.
 The result is a sophisticated and often silky-smooth bourbon with a bright, fruity complexity and hints of toffee and spice on the finish.

-Beyond the Classics: New Finishes to Try
+Beyond the Classics: Unique Finishes Worth Trying

 The world of finished bourbon is full of creativity, and distillers are constantly experimenting with new types of casks.
 You can find bourbons finished in barrels that once held stout beer, tequila, gin, and even non-alcoholic liquids like maple syrup or honey.
 This is where the artistry of the distiller truly comes to life, pushing boundaries and creating entirely new flavor experiences.
 It’s this spirit of resilience and innovation that inspires our own unique expressions, like our Mary Dowling Tequila Barrel Finished Bourbon.
 Exploring these unconventional finishes is a great way to discover just how versatile and dynamic bourbon can be.